phpvms/docs/docs/installation/installation.md

 ---

-## Database Setup
+## 1. Database Setup

+Before running the install, you need to configure the database with the database itself and the credentials.
 Refer to your hosts documentation for specifics - the database name, username and password here are just examples, replace them with your own.
 This example is for MySQL:

 ```sql
 CREATE DATABASE IF NOT EXISTS `phpvms` CHARACTER SET UTF8 COLLATE utf8_unicode_ci;